How to apply for an NIHR Academy Award

 - HEE-NIHR Integrated Clinical Academic Programme

-- Training within NIHR Infrastructure and NIHR Schools
+- Academic Career Development in NIHR Infrastructure and NIHR Schools

 - Integrated Academic Training

-Applications for personal training awards should be made through ARAMIS (Academy Research Awards Management Information System).
+Most of our training awards are personal awards.
+This means your application should be made through ARAMIS (Academy Research Awards Management Information System).

 Organisations that host our Fellowships enter into a contract with the Department of Health.
-Examples of these contracts are available to download here:
+Examples of these contracts are available to view:

 In January 2017 the NIHR, along with a number of other funders of health research, set out a number of principles and obligations for UK institutions and clinical trainees in receipt of nationally competitive funding for clinical academic research training.
 As part of NIHR’s role to ensure institutions commit to these obligations, from April 2017 contracts for NIHR research training awards will require institutions to agree to a new clause which protects certain accrued employment rights.
 Contracts used for schemes launched before April 2017 are available on request from firstname.lastname@example.org.